 Consistent with the foregoing, the Investment Manager and/or the Sub-Investment Managers may direct transactions to brokers in return for research services (such as written research reports on companies, sectors, or economies or the subscription of on-line data bases that provide real time and historical pricing information) furnished by them to the Investment Manager and/or the Sub-Investment Managers, provided that any such arrangements comply with legal and regulatory requirements applicable to such Investment Manager and Sub-Investment Managers, including MIFID II.
-In such circumstances, the Investment Manager or the Sub-Investment Manager or similar arrangements with such brokers.
-Under such arrangements, the Investment Manager or the Sub-Investment Manager, as applicable, must ensure that the broker or counterparty to the arrangement has agreed or is required by applicable law to provide best execution to the relevant Fund.
+In such circumstances, the Investment Manager or the Sub-Investment Manager or the Sub-Investment Manager or the Sub-Investment Manager or the Sub-Investment Manager, as applicable, must ensure that the broker or counterparty to the arrangement has agreed or is required by applicable law to provide best execution to the relevant Fund.
 Best execution does not necessarily mean the lowest commission.
-For example, the Investment Manager and/or the Sub-Investment Manager may cause a Fund to pay a broker a commission greater than that charged by another qualified broker to execute the same transaction where the Investment Manager or the Sub-Investment Manager, in good faith, determines that (1) the commission is reasonable in relation to the value of the brokerage and research services received and (2) the research services will assist the Investment Manager or the Sub-Investment Manager in its provision of investment services to the Fund.
-The Investment Manager and the Sub-Investment Manager have provided the Fund with a copy of their soft commission policies, which includes a list of their soft commission arrangements with third parties.
+For example, the Investment Manager and/or the Sub-Investment Manager may cause a Fund to pay a broker a commission greater than that charged by another qualified broker to execute the same transaction where the Investment Manager or the Sub-Investment Manager, in good faith, determines that (1) the commission is reasonable in relation to the value of the brokerage and research services received and (2) the research services will assist the Investment Manager and the Sub-Investment Manager in its provision of investment services to the Fund.
+The Investment Manager and the Sub-Investment Manager and the Sub-Investment Manager in its provision of investment services to the Fund.
+The Investment Manager and the Sub-Investment Manager in its provision of investment services to the Fund.
+The Investment Manager and the Sub-Investment Manager in its provision of investment services to the Fund.
+The Investment Manager and the Sub-Investment Manager in its provision of investment services to the Fund.

+commission arrangements with third parties.
 This information is available to Shareholders of the Fund upon written request.
 Furthermore, the Investment Manager and Sub-Investment Manager have provided the Fund with information concerning soft commissions for disclosure in periodic financial reports issued by the Fund, which are also available to Shareholders.
 The Investment Manager and Sub-Investment Managers may be subject to additional requirements regarding best execution due to the regulations in the jurisdictions in which they are domiciled.